pranavgupta55/PennAiRSoftwareChallenge/README.md

 **Agnostic output (click thumbnail below to open drive video)** [![Watch the video](AgnosticThumbnail.png)](https://drive.google.com/file/d/1oBd2aLPGHCeCcN59NO4opk88B8lub-WB/view?usp=sharing)

+The other folders for the testruns have been omitted from this repo since they are too large to push.

 The main.ipynb and test.ipynb files contain the original code to process the easy image.

 The main.py file contains the original code for running on the easy video.